 If you register anonymously, your name and address will not appear on the public electoral register.
 You will still be able to vote.

-The Electoral Registration Officer at your local council will not disclose your details to anyone unless they are legally required to.
+The Electoral Registration Officer at your local council (or the Electoral Office for Northern Ireland) will not disclose your details to anyone unless they are legally required to.

 How do I register to vote anonymously?

 To register to vote anonymously you need to: